 So, count the rolls and a week from now, count them again.
 Every Saturday, count how many rolls of paper towels you have.

-Keep counting every Saturday and check in with the numbers at the end of November.
+Keep counting every Saturday and check in with the numbers at the end of another month.

 Are you surprised by how many rolls you actually use?
 At your current rate, how long will it take to run out?

 If you started with 39 rolls and you discover you use 3 a month, you don’t need to buy any more for a year.
 And you’ll have three extra just in case.